creeper121386/vielab/README.md

 python train.py ds=my_data runtime=deeplpf.config1 aug=resize runtime.loss.ltv=0.001 gpu=2 name=demo1
 ```

-You could run this command in bash or zsh, but a better way is to run in `vash`: a simple "shell" only for this project.
+You could run this command in bash or zsh, but a better way is to run in `vsh`: a simple "shell" only for this project.
-For more details, see the [Running in vash](#running) part.
+For more details, see the [Running in vsh](#running) part.

 ### Testing and evaluation